Promethea: Weeping Gorilla Comix

 The "Weeping Gorilla Comix" is a series of one-panel comics featuring a weeping gorilla, with a thought bubble pronouncing some thoughtful phrase, usually cynical and self-pitying in nature: "Why do good things happen to bad people?", "Who remaindered the book of Love?", "She gets the kids and the house.
 I get the car", etc. The whole concept is an industry joke about the supposed tendency for comics to get increased sales from a picture of a gorilla, a weeping character, or the color purple on the cover.
 Occasionally Moore shows snippets of the gorilla's foil, the Chucklin' Duck, who is happy-go-lucky and naively optimistic, with smug saying such as "Heh heh!
 I got out of internet trading just in time!".
 Both the Weeping Gorilla and Chucklin' Duck motifs were used in the Greyshirt: Indigo Sunset series by Rick Veitch, and a Weeping Gorilla Comix panel makes a cameo appearance in the story "King Solomon Pines" in Tom Strong's Terrific Tales #5 (scripted by Leah Moore and illustrated by Sergio Aragones).
 The Tesla Strong miniseries included, amongst various versions of Solomon, one who resembled the Weeping Gorilla.

-Cover references

-Promethea features countless visual references as well as textual ones.
-For the majority of the series, each issue's cover features an imitation of a particular artist or style.
-These imitations were often explicitly credited by Williams next to his signature: